evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATICplus/_index.md

 Furthermore, the Mercedes-AMG EQS 53 4MATIC+ supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between two sound systems on the Mercedes-AMG EQS 53 4MATIC+.

-- **Advanced Soundsystem**: This system features nine speakers and delivers a maximum output of 225 watts.
+- **Advanced Soundsystem:**: This system features nine speakers and delivers a maximum output of 225 watts.
-- **Burmester Surround Soundsystem**: This system features 13 speakers and delivers a maximum output of 590 watts.
+- **Burmester Surround Soundsystem:**: This system features 13 speakers and delivers a maximum output of 590 watts.

 Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.